It’s time to vote!

 Here are the nominations (in no particular order):

-- Die Glocke – German project to build an anti-gravity craft, detailed in The Hole Inside the Earth
+- Die Glocke – German project to build an anti-gravity craft, detailed in The Hole Inside the Earth.
+See an image of Die Glocke here.

 - Krummlauf – an insane German device for shooting round corners